-First of all, you want to identify the source of your long hair headache, so you know what to do about it.
+So first of all, you want to identify the source of your long hair headache.
 There are a few different reasons for this particular type of pain.
 Let’s start with the most unlikely one.

-Unless you always have a headache, no matter how you wear your hair, the weight of your hair is probably not the reason.
+So unless you always have a headache, regardless of your hairstyle, the weight of your hair is probably not the reason.

-When you pull the hair roots in a direction they are not used to go, this can cause quite a bit of discomfort.
+Specifically, pulling your hair roots in a direction they are not used to go, cause quite a bit of discomfort.

-You know those super chic, sleek ponytails?
-They look amazing, but they can also hurt quite a bit!
+A good example of a hairstyle that causes this kind of headaches is the super chic, sleek ponytail.
+Yes, they look amazing, but they can also hurt quite a bit!